 You will be advised on more detailed timescales at the time of booking your repair.

 A repair would be considered an emergency if it poses a serious threat to the safety of the household or security of the property.
-This will usually be because of the nature of the repair itself: for example, a broken front door will always be an emergency, as it would compromise the property's security.
+This will usually be because of the nature of the repair itself: for example, a large ground floor window that has been smashed will always be an emergency, as it would compromise the property's security.

 However, some repairs that are normally treated as standard, may be upgraded to emergencies.
 This will be in cases where a household member's health would be negatively affected by waiting for the repair, due to their age (whether they're very young, or elderly), or because they have an chronic illness or disability.

 If you believe that a repair needs to be attended urgently, based on these factors, please advise us of your circumstances when booking your repair.